Bohinj Slovenia, What To See, Do & Eat On Lake Bohinj

 This is, of course, a landscape that is ideal for hiking and adventuring.
 The park is home to many miles of hiking trails, including a few epic long-distance trails.
 It’s also a popular destination for mountaineers, mountain bikers, and campers.
 Whitewater rafting and kayaking are much-enjoyed activities as well.

-Don’t miss: Savica Waterfall, Vogel Cable Car, Mostnica Gorge, Lake Bohinj and Pokljuka Plateau.
+Don’t miss Savica Waterfall, Vogel Cable Car, Mostnica Gorge, Lake Bohinj, and Pokljuka Plateau.

 Unique Cultural Features

-Bohinj is home to something that is unique in the literal sense of the word.
-When driving, hiking or biking around the basin, there is one thing that is clearly distinct to the region.
+Bohinj is home to something unique in the literal sense of the word.
+When driving, hiking, or biking around the basin, there is one thing that is clearly distinct to the region.
 And that’s the double hayracks.
 While hayracks are used to dry grass pretty much all over Europe, these double hayracks are found only in this corner of Slovenia.
 They dot the farmlands between the villages.

 Restaurant suggestions: Restaurant Francka – Pri Hrvatu in Srednja vas or Chalet Merjasec at the Vogel Ski Center.